szpotona/cloudify-migration/README.md

 The mandatory parameters are the same as for the `migrate.sh` script.
 No optional flags are specified for this script for the time being.

+- `print_failed_tasks.sh`

+This scripts can be used in order to check if workflows run by migrate_agents.sh succeeded.

+Parameters and flags:

+    -o
+        Usage: -o operation_id
+        Optional flag.
+Possible values: `install` or `uninstall`.
+        Default value: `uninstall`.
+        This flag lets user specify what workflows should be checked.

+    managers_cli_venv
+        Python virtualenv directory used by the CLI initialized to operate the manager specified by the `manager` parameter

+    managers_cli_dir
+        A directory where the cfy for the manager specified by the `manager` parameter has been initialized.
+It should contain the .cloudify directory.

 ###Tips:###